bluejet80/laracast_intro/README.md

 track it down by running this function.
 So this function would be run when you instanciate a class and its undefined to php.

-By setting up this functio we have 'declared' oyur implementation for how we should auto-load files that arnt immediately available.
+By setting up this function we have 'declared' our implementation for how we should auto-load files that arnt immediately available.

 Now we must figure out what is the logic?
 What should we do?
+Inside this function.

 So the first thing to do is what we were doing before.
 Require the class.